SHORTCRUST PASTRY RECIPE

 How to Make a Perfect Gluten-Free Pastry Dough for Sweet or Savory Dishes

-This gluten-free shortcrust pastry is a crumbly and versatile base, perfect for preparing tarts, cookies, and small tartlets in a simple and reliable way.
+This gluten-free shortcrust pastry is a crumbly and versatile base, perfect for preparing cakes and cookies in a simple and reliable way.
 Made without gluten and lactose, it combines lightness and structure in a compact yet delicate dough, ideal for a wide variety of fillings.

 The preparation is quick and requires only a few essential ingredients, that are easy to find.
 After a short rest in the refrigerator, the dough is ready to be rolled out and shaped according to your needs.
 If you enjoy homemade pastry bases like this, you can also explore more ideas in our gluten-free recipes collection.
 A practical and dependable recipe designed for everyday baking, in true Healthy & Delicious style.You’ll find the full video recipe at the end of the page.